A Rough Path Perspective on Renormalization: Translation of branched rough paths

-\begin{remark} We note that in the following proof, we only use the fact that $M_v$ is an algebra morphism from $\BDual$ to itself which preserves the space of primitive elements $\BB^*$, and so do not directly use the fact that $M_v$ preserves the pre-Lie product of $\BB^*$. \end{remark}
+\begin{remark} We note that in the following proof, we only use the fact that $M_v$ is a continuous algebra morphism from $\BDual$ to itself which preserves the space of primitive elements $\BB^*$, and so do not directly use the fact that $M_v$ preserves the pre-Lie product of $\BB^*$. \end{remark}